davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 * Second, we set the minimum RAM size of 2 GB, a Hard disk of 25 GB, and 2 CPU processors.
 This is to make sure that the machine runs smoothly.

 * Third, we set our hostname, username, password and other requirements.
-After this, the machine starts, and the operating system installation process starts.
+After this, the machine starts, and the operating system installation starts.

 * Fourth, we do the same steps for the victim’s machine.
 We name it Victim, choose the Kali Linux ISO file and select the Debian 64-bit version.
-  For Kali Linux, setting up a hostname, username, and password will only be available during the operating system installation process.
+  For Kali Linux, setting up a hostname, username, and password will only be available during the operating system installation.

   After setting up both of the machines, the VirtualBox looks like this.
 ![Screenshot (185)](https://github.com/davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/assets/148152961/7f7d893d-f60a-4509-a760-2ce92b3a4aad)